CreatibOfficiel/apaise/docs/DEPLOYMENT.md

 #### Option A: Host on Your Landing Page (Recommended)

-ShipNative includes a web app in `apps/web/` where you can host your privacy policy:
+Shipnative includes a web app in `apps/web/` where you can host your privacy policy:

 1. Create `apps/web/src/app/privacy-policy/page.tsx`: